Non-linear realizations and invariant action principles in higher gauge theory: The SW-GN formalism in FDA theory

 \subsection{Trivial cohomology}

 Let us now study the existence of large gauge transformations in the context of FDA gauge theories.
-Let us recall that, in Lie group theory, the large gauge transformations of the connection and curvature are defined by means of the action of a group element $g$, as follows
+Let us recall that, in Lie group theory, the large gauge transformations of the connection is given by eq. (\ref{11}), while the corresponding gauge curvature transforms as

-where $g=\exp\left( \varepsilon^{A}t_{A}\right) $.
-Here $\varepsilon^{A}$ is a non-infinitesimal parameter and $\left\{ t_{A}\right\} $ are the generators of the Lie algebra in a chosen basis.
-This transformation law can be immediately extended to the case of a FDA1 that carries a $p$-form without cocycle in its Maurer--Cart\'{a}n equation.
+Here $\varepsilon=\varepsilon^{A}t_{A}$ is a non-infinitesimal parameter and $\left\{ t_{A}\right\} $ are the generators of the Lie algebra in a chosen basis.
+This transformation law can be immediately extended to the case of a FDA1 that carries a $p$-form but no cocycle in the generalized Maurer--Cartan equation.
 To see this, let us consider eqs. (\ref{mu}) and (\ref{B}) with $C_{A_{1}\cdots A_{p+1}}^{i}=0$.
 The gauge parameter can be written in terms of a composite index as in eq. (\ref{efull}).
 In this case, the gauge transformations, both standard and extended, can be written as